jessarcher/jessarcher.com/source/_posts/httpable-exceptions.md

 {
     use Httpable;

-    protected $message = 'The record was updated since reading';
+    protected $message = 'The record was updated since reading.';

     protected $statusCode = Response::HTTP_CONFLICT;
 }